Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 ServiceContainer portHost port

-The tunnel exposes host port 6676 (ext-proxy external) to the internet.
-The internal port (6675) is used for communication between the extension container and the proxy within the Docker network.
+The ngrok tunnel exposes host port 6674 (ext-proxy external) to the internet.
+The internal port (6673) is used for communication between the extension container and the proxy within the Docker network.

 To create your own TEE extension using this template:

-1. Clone the repository and pick a language directory (go/, python/, or typescript/).
+1. Clone the repository and pick a language (go, python, or typescript).

 2. Define your instruction types — Choose opType and opCommand constants that describe your extension's operations.

-3. Modify InstructionSender.sol - Update the contract functions to use your new constants and accept the appropriate parameters.
+3. Modify contracts/InstructionSender.sol — Update the contract functions to use your new constants and accept the appropriate parameters.

-4. Write your handlers - Implement handler functions in the app/ directory that process your instructions.
+4. Write your handlers — Implement business logic in go/internal/extension/ (Go) or app/ (Python/TypeScript).

 What to change vs. what to keep